zentrocdot/wapscan/DOCUMENTS/DEB-HOWTO.md

+# DEB Creation Howto

+> [!NOTE]
+> The presented derivation here is only intended to illustrate how a DEB package can be generated and to understand the general procedure.

 # Goal

 <p align="justify">The goal is to set up a DEB package for a bunch of given Bash scripts.
 Afterwards this DEB package should be installable especially on Linux Mint.
 Then the command are available system wide without further steps.</p>